 Texas Tech University Health Sciences Center offers a classical five-year clinical program in General Surgery.
 The program accepts ten first-year surgical residents; five are accepted for one or two years prior to entering a surgical specialty residency program.
 Five applicants are accepted for the entire five-year categorical program in general surgery.

 The philosophy of the program is increased patient care responsibility over the five years of residency training.
-Our program is under the supervision of the Program Director, Dr. Mark Williams along with Assistant Program Director, Dr. Robyn Richmond.
-Our clinical material is broadly based with a mixture of primary, secondary and tertiary care and encompasses a broad spectrum of general surgery, with the majority of the training at University Medical Center.
+Our program is under the supervision of the Program Director, Dr. Robyn Richmond along with Assistant Program Director, Dr. Mark Williams.
+Our clinical material is broadly based with a mixture of primary, secondary and tertiary care and encompasses a broad spectrum of general surgery, with the majority of the training both University Medical Center and nearby Covenant Medical Center.
 There are rotations in the Regional Burn Center, Wound Care Center and Level 1 Trauma Center at University Medical Center as well as rotations in the major surgical specialties including Urology, Pediatric surgery, Cardiothoracic surgery, Vascular surgery and Transplantation.

-In addition to the clinical opportunities presented by Texas Tech University Health Sciences Center, its presence adjacent to the University Medical Center facilities provides opportunities for those interested in research.
+In addition to the clinical opportunities presented by Texas Tech University Health Sciences Center and Covenant Medical Center, its presence adjacent to the University Medical Center facilities provides opportunities for those interested in research.
 All of our residents are encouraged to participate in at least one research project during their residency experience.
 Thus, the main goal of the five-year clinical residency program is broad training with appropriate supervision, teaching and operative experience.

 First Residency Year

 The training year is divided between six months of General Surgery and Trauma and six months of subspecialties such as ENT, Urology and Emergency Medicine.
 During the first year a foundation is laid for the resident to enter the mid-level years, with increased operative and patient care responsibilities.
 During the first year the residents are introduced to a comprehensive curriculum in the TTUHSC Surgical Skills Center providing the necessary prerequisite for early “hands on” operative training resulting in most interns completing the year with 100-150 defined category cases as primary surgeon and more than 200 cases total.

 Second Residency Year